D4rkHero/GCNet/docs/info/Packets.md

 ## **The Encryption**
 > Note: for better understanding, it's highly recommended that you read the content of the links provided in this section.

 The payloads of the Grand Chase's packets are encrypted using the [DES algorithm](https://en.wikipedia.org/wiki/Data_Encryption_Standard) through the [CBC mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Block_Chaining_.28CBC.29) (Cipher Block Chaining mode).
-Thus, in the case of the Grand Chase, the payload data is processed in blocks of 8 bytes each.
+Thus, the payload data is processed in blocks of 8 bytes each.
 But what if the size of our data is not divisible by 8?
 That's what we will see below.